Marcholio/polttoaine-saa-backend/README.md

 # polttoaine-saa-backend

 This is the backend service for fuel price weather map service: https://marcholio.github.io/polttoaine-saa-frontend.
 It shows fuel prices in Espoo as a heatmap, indicating where the highest prices are.
+Check this [repository](https://github.com/Marcholio/polttoaine-saa-frontend) for the frontend project.

 ## Overall design